 - It is used to prevent typhoid disease.

-- If you have an infection or an illness with a fever.
+- If your child has an infection or an illness with a fever.

-- If you have a weak immune system.
+- If your child has a weak immune system.

-- If you have a stomach illness like loose stools (diarrhea) or throwing up.
+- If your child has a stomach illness like diarrhea or throwing up.

-- If you are taking any of these drugs: Antibiotic, proguanil, or a sulfa drug.
-Ask your doctor or pharmacist if you are not sure.
+- If your child is taking proguanil, an antibiotic, or a sulfa drug.
+Ask the doctor or pharmacist if you are not sure.

 - This drug may not protect all people who use it.
 Talk with the doctor.

 - Have your child use care when eating food and drinking water in disease-affected areas.
 If you have questions, talk with your child’s doctor.

 If your child is pregnant or breast-feeding a baby: